-The best zombie games?
-Well, given that you can't take a step on Steam without zombie games clutching at your ankle, it's a valid question.
-Do not dismiss the entire genre as a load of brainless clones, though - below we have some of the best zombie games to shuffle their way onto PC.
+What are the best zombie games on PC?
+You can hardly take a step on Steam without zombie games clutching at your ankle, so it’s a valid question.
+Don’t dismiss the entire genre just because there’s a load of brainless clones, though – below we have some of the best zombie games to shuffle their way onto PC.

-Zombie games range from survival simulation to period Lovecraftian co-op, via a shambling detour through tower defence and post-apocalypse parkour.
-By the end of this list of the best zombie games, you will know which to invite into your safehouse and which to axe off at the wrist.
+Zombie games range from survival simulation to Lovecraftian co-op period pieces, and if you like, you can even take a shambling detour through tower defence and post-apocalypse parkour.
+By the end of this list of the best zombie games you will know which to invite into your safe house and which to axe off at the wrist.

 Despite an arguable abuse of the concept of Early Access stretching backer patience to breaking point, there is more than enough to standalone DayZ to remind you why the mod garnered all that goodwill.

 You will still endure that nervy survival phase, flitting from greenhouse to gas station in an effort to gather gear and avoid conflict – DayZ is one of those zombie games where the ravenous undead are the not what haunts your every step.
 You will still have those Cormac McCarthy moments on the road, scanning a stranger for clues as to their intentions.
 Once you are subsisting on soda and scraps, however, DayZ opens up.
 That greenhouse becomes a proper farming plot.
 It is enough to keep you and passing traders alive.

 At this stage, banditry is no longer DayZ’s default – there is potential for trading centres, large-scale farms, and stable villages.
 Unfortunately, we are a few updates away from the post-societal civilised dream, and over time the bugs and performance issues can chomp away at your enthusiasm.
 But DayZ is not just a survival sim any more – it is also a living sim.